DevNaga/devnaga.github.io/_posts/2019-01-10-gcd-fraemwork.markdown

 ---

-[ DRAFT : I am very poor at explaining things.
-I am still editing this for clear description of what i did.. so come back again for more details of the big 400 line code]
+[ **DRAFT : I am very poor at explaining things.
+I am still editing this for clear description of what i did.. so come back again for more details of the big 400 line code** ]

 I have been trying to make an event driven parallel (atleast with threads if not parallelism) execution layer that can be used by a software program.

 The purpose of it is to provide the following methods.

 1. timers
 2. sockets / file descriptors
 3. signals
 4. any execution that required / can be allowed to be run in parallel or in a thread

+A modern software program requires any or all of the above 4 patterns for it to work in a connected and communication environment.
+Talk about Microservices in cloud, multi process systems (which are msot common) requires any of the above patterns / methods and so this common layer came up.

 So i define a singleton class `Gcd` as follows.